Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: Discussion of the attack method

 \subsection{The Recovering Phase}

 Unlike previous black-box attacks \cite{kahla2022label}\cite{dionysiou2023exploring}\cite{yoshimura2021model}\cite{han2023reinforcement}, our recovery phase does not employ any optimization algorithms to emphasize the power of the generator itself.
 Instead, it relies on sampling and filtering to demonstrate that the generator’s ability can directly determine the generated results.
-Furthermore, the generated results are also influenced by the guiding strength $\omega$.
-For better access to target features, a larger strength can be set.
-Conversely, for a trade-off between realism and feature ability, an appropriate strength can be chosen (refer to Section 6.3 for further details).

-Lastly, through the recovery process, the following advantages of the conditional diffusion model can be summarized: \begin{enumerate} \item {\bfseries Targeted attack without optimization algorithm. }The conditional diffusion model can generate the corresponding target by adjusting the $\omega$ without an optimization algorithm.
+Lastly, through the recovery process, the following advantages of the conditional diffusion model can be summarized: \begin{enumerate} \item {\bfseries Generate multiple results for the same label. }The Inversion model \cite{yang2019neural}\cite{zhu2022label} of the AE architecture can only generate unique results for a specific label, but the conditional diffusion model can generate a diversity of target results based on random input noise.
+And without optimization, only the conditional diffusion model can be attacked for a specific label.

+\item {\bfseries Targeted attack without optimization algorithm. }The conditional diffusion model can generate the corresponding target by adjusting the $\omega$ without an optimization algorithm.
 Low strength means that the recovery result may not be close to the target but the image is more realistic, while high strength means that the target features are recovered to the maximum extent even though the image is not realistic.

-\item {\bfseries Generate multiple results for the same label. }The Inversion model \cite{yang2019neural}\cite{zhu2022label} of the AE architecture can only generate unique results for a specific label, but the conditional diffusion model can generate a diversity of target results based on random input noise.
-And without optimization, only the conditional diffusion model can be attacked for a specific label. \end{enumerate}
+And with the help of the parameter $\omega$ and the special generation process of the diffusion model, we believe that future black-box optimization strategies can do better on this basis. \end{enumerate}